 For the meeting itself the Local Group usually recruits a small army of volunteer graduate students who operate registration and help desks, set up poster sessions, manage a/v facilities in the lecture theatres, control access to the venue, make and post signage, etc.

 The Local Group's job is divisible into two parts: selecting and organising the scientific programme, and everything else.
-It is usual to divide the responsibilities accordingly between a Scientific Programme group (to which the two ESCoP committee members will belong) and a Logistics group, both chaired by the Local Organiser.
+It is customary to divide the responsibilities accordingly between a Scientific Programme group and a Logistics group, both chaired by the Local Organiser.

 A distinction is made between: